 Estimated reading time: 10 minutes

-Parents tell me every day that things feel out of control at home—and you’re not alone.
-We can change that by calming the brain first and teaching skills step by step.
+If things feel out of control at home, you’re not alone.
+The good news is that self-control can be built by calming the brain first and then teaching simple, repeatable skills your child can actually use in the moment.

-What you’ll learn: clear, research-backed strategies, simple routines that stick, and real-life examples you can try tonight.
+- Clear, research-backed strategies, simple routines that actually stick, and real-life examples you can try tonight

 What Is Self-Control—And Why Does It Matter for My Child?